-1. A clinical document Producer SHALL conform to the requirements in the relevant structured content specification, the CDA implementation guide, the Common Conformance Profile for Clinical Documents, and any specific conformance profile for the type of clinical document.
+A clinical document producer SHALL conform to the requirements in the relevant structured content specification, the CDA implementation guide, the common conformance profile, and any specific conformance profile for the type of clinical document.
 Requirements in the specific conformance profile take precedence over requirements in the common conformance profile.
-Requirements in the common conformance profile take precedence over requirements in the specification, and the CDA implementation guide.
+Requirements in the common conformance profile take precedence over requirements in the structured content specification, and the CDA implementation guide.

-Notes: a) CDA implementation guides include a conformance clause stating that a software system must also conform to a number of other listed specifications.
-These include the HL7 data types specification [HL72004], the HL7 CDA R2 specification [HL72005], the HL7 Reference Implementation Model, Release 2 [HL72010] and the CDA Rendering Specification [NEHTA2012a].
+Additional notes a) CDA implementation guides include a conformance clause stating that a software system must also conform to a number of other listed specifications.
+These include the HL7 data types specification [HL72004], the HL7 CDA R2 specification [HL72005], the HL7 reference implementation model, release 2 [HL72010] and the CDA rendering specification [NEHTA2012a].